gssankar/googlecloudplatform/README.md

+*This repo consists of entire google cloud sdk.*
-*There might be some missing dependencies in this repository*.
+*There might be some missing dependencies in this repo.*